MohammedSB/DINOv2ForRadiology/README.md

 ## Citing

-If you use this repository in your work, please consider giving a citation.
+If you use this repository in your work, please consider citing the following.

 ```
 @misc{baharoon2023general,